 Check out how much it costs to buy an XYZ domain:

 If you don’t want any hassle, Namecheap has a paid email service that you can use to create your own business email.
 It costs about $10 per year, making the total cost to $11 per year.
 But that’s not what I recommend.

-Unbeknownst to some people, Zoho Mail actually has a forever free plan.
-To avail of such service, visit the Zoho Mail page first.
+Unbeknownst to some people, Zoho Mail actually has a forever-free plan.
+To avail, visit the Zoho Mail page first.
 Make sure to select “Business Email” and click the “Sign up for free” button.

 Click the “Sign up now” button to proceed.

 Then, you will be prompted to sign up with the domain that you already have.
 This is where the domain you purchased from Namecheap comes into play.

 Note that you can also buy a domain straight from Zoho Mail.

 The prices may be a bit low, but you will not be able to find TLDs that are on sale like on Namecheap.
 This is why I always recommend buying cheap domains from Namecheap.

 After that, you will have to go through some steps to configure your account and connect your domain with Zoho.